Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Finding a Financial Advisor

-• Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+• A financial advisor can help you understand the right investments for your long-term goals.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Ask candidates what they sell besides advice.
-Ideally, advisors only sell advice - and they collect their fee-only compensation from clients.
-But some advisors also sell insurance or financial products - and receive commissions from vendors on top of client fees.
+Ideally, advisors only sell advice, and they collect their fee-only compensation from clients.
+But some advisors also sell insurance or financial products, and receive commissions from vendors on top of client fees.
 This creates a conflict of interest that they should disclose when recommending products that pay them commissions.

 How Long $1mm Lasts in Retirement